-Keep in mind that any function that changes a mutable object in place returns a None object – not the changed object since there is no need to return an object because the object has been changed by the function. and ensure that all routines are nonblocking
+Keep in mind that any function that changes a mutable object in place returns a None object – not the changed object since there is no need to return an object because the object has been changed by the function.

+Be sure to use an await statement for async coroutines and ensure that all routines are nonblocking.

 6.26 Dead and Deactivated Code [XYQ]